 Now more plaintiffs are relying on Scalia’s analysis of Windsor and Lawrence to argue that no legitimate state interest is furthered by banning same-sex marriage.

-Whenever the Supreme Court takes up this issue, it will be doing so with a groundswell of support for marriage equality in the lower courts.
-Since Windsor, 29 federal judges have found 18 bans on same-sex marriage to be unconstitutional.
+The Supreme Court will be considering this issue with a groundswell of support for marriage equality in the lower courts.
 What’s striking is that the decisions invalidating same-sex marriage bans have come from judges from across the political spectrum.
-Of the 29 federal judges who have voted in favor of striking down a ban on marriage equality, 10 (or 35 percent) have been appointed by a Republican president.
-Six were appointed by President George W. Bush.
-Eighteen (or 62 percent) were appointed by Democratic presidents, including eight by President Obama.
+Of the 34 federal judges who have voted in favor of striking down a ban on marriage equality, 11 (or 32 percent) have been appointed by a Republican president.
+Seven were appointed by President George W. Bush.
+Twenty-three (or 68 percent) were appointed by Democratic presidents, including 12 by President Obama.
 All of these judges agree—based on the Supreme Court’s Windsor decision—that the Constitution requires the right to marry be extended to same-sex couples.

 Our country now awaits a final ruling from the U.S. Supreme Court, and the stakes are high.
 A pro-marriage equality decision could legalize same-sex marriage nationwide.
-An anti-marriage equality ruling could bring marriage bans back in dozens of states.
+An anti-marriage equality ruling could bring marriage bans back in 20 states.